Victor515/webpack-SPA-boilerplate/README.md

-# webpack-SPA-demo
+# webpack-SPA-boilerplate
-A demo about how to config webpack for single page applications.
+A demo I created to config webpack for single page applications.

 Configuration covers npm integration, installation of webpack-dev-server and some frequently used loaders and plugins.